EOSIO/eos/README.md

 <a name="uploadsmartcontract"></a>
 ### Upload sample "currency" contract to blockchain

-Before uploading a contract, we will verify that there is no current contract:
+Before uploading a contract, verify that there is no current contract:

 ```bash
 ./eosc get code currency
 code hash: 0000000000000000000000000000000000000000000000000000000000000000
 ```

-With an account for a contract created, we will upload a sample contract:
+With an account for a contract created, upload a sample contract:

 ```bash
 ./eosc set contract currency ../../contracts/currency/currency.wast ../../contracts/currency/currency.abi